 In the October 2011 issue of The Atlantic, Branch published an influential cover story entitled “The Shame of College Sports,” which author and NPR commentator Frank Deford said “may well be the most important article ever written about college sports.”
 The article touched off a continuing national debate on the treatment of college athletes and the sometimes-messy relationship between sports and scholasticism.
 Byliner.com, a pioneer ebook publisher, issued an expanded version of the article as a digital book and on-demand paperback, The Cartel: Inside the Rise and Imminent Fall of the NCAA.

 Taylor Branch speaks before a variety of audiences—colleges, high schools, churches, synagogues, mosques, and political and professional groups.
 He has discussed doctrines of nonviolence with prisoners at San Quentin as well as officers at the National War College.
 He has presented seminars on civil rights in sixth-grade classrooms and at Oxford University.
 His 2008 address at the National Cathedral marked the 40th anniversary of Dr. King’s last Sunday sermon from that pulpit.
 In 2009, he delivered the Theodore H. White Lecture on the Press and Politics at Harvard.

 Branch began his career in 1970 as a staff journalist for The Washington Monthly, Harper’s, and Esquire.
-He holds honorary doctoral degrees from ten colleges and universities.
+He holds honorary doctoral degrees from over a dozen colleges and universities.
 Other citations include the Dayton Literary Peace Prize Lifetime Achievement Award in 2008 and the National Humanities Medal in 1999.

 For more information on Taylor Branch, please visit www.taylorbranch.com.